 Since its founding, the Foundation for Seacoast Health has proudly awarded over 660 scholarships to 320 individuals totaling over $2.2 million in support.

-In keeping with the mission of the organization to invest its resources to improve the health and well-being of Seacoast residents, candidates must be pursuing an undergraduate or graduate degree in a health-related field of study.
+In keeping with the mission of the organization to advance initiatives that impact and promote the health and well-being of Seacoast residents, candidates must be pursuing an undergraduate (not limited to high school seniors) or graduate degree in a health-related field of study.
 The awards are based primarily on scholastic aptitude and performance, personal achievements, leadership, and community involvement.
 The applicant’s primary residence must be in one of the following towns: Portsmouth, Rye, New Castle, Greenland, Newington, and North Hampton, New Hampshire; Kittery, Elliot and York, Maine.

 Scholarship awards are announced prior to May 1st.
 Recipients and their families will be invited to attend a breakfast hosted by the Foundation for Seacoast Health Board of Trustees in their honor.